 They also tend to make fine discriminations among the middle values, which assigns a relatively wide range of paint values to a narrow range of luminance values around the middle gray.
 The result is a characteristic "S" shaped curve.

-Finally, artistic license means that we no longer have the indirect but explicit relationship between scene and image luminances that we potentially retain in photography.
-So there is no way to compare painting values to natural values, or to judge the actual luminances of the original scene.
+Finally, artistic license means that we no longer have the indirect but explicit relationship between scene and image luminance that we potentially retain in photography.
+So there is no way to compare painting values to natural values, or to judge the actual average luminance of the original scene.

 If you compare this curve to the zone scale shown above, you should be able to see why the reflectance intervals are wide around the middle value: this is where the curve is steepest in relation to the reflectance scale and to the original values.
 Where the curve is close to vertical, at either end, large changes in the value intervals correspond to small changes in the reflectance, but these reflectance changes are smaller at the light end of the scale.
 This also corresponds to the visual effect known as crispening, where values close to the background or average reflectance of the scene appear more highly contrasted than values at either end of the visible range.